GDG-Nantes/devfest2019/content/_index.md

            starts="2019-05-01"
            ends="2019-10-15"
            price="99€"
-           info=""
+           info="600 places"
            soldOut=""
            url="https://www.billetweb.fr/devfest-Nantes-2019" >}}</li>
 </ul>

-<p class="caption">* Your ticket gives you access to all conferences, coffee breaks, and lunch.
+<p class="caption">* Your two-days ticket (VAT included) gives you access to all conferences, coffee breaks, and lunch.
 Accommodation is NOT included in this price.</p>

 {{% /home-tickets %}}